 DIY a Film Festival

 Invite your date over for an at-home film festival.
 This works best if you agree on a theme or genre of movies ahead of time, and take turns picking what you’ll watch next.
 Needless to say, movie-watching treats are a must.
-If you want to really up A/V game, here’s how to turn your backyard into a makeshift movie theater.
+Sometimes, a relaxing night can become one of the best second date ideas.

 Go Apple Picking